This guide demonstrates how to add a new page to the application.

 }

-Next, create the template file HelloWorldPage.axaml:
+Next, create the new UserControl HelloWorldPage.axaml:

 We have created the page, but how do we navigate to it?
 We need to create an Asv.Avalonia Command that opens the page, and then add that command to the tools list on the Home Page.